nairstpi/fabzero/mdfiles/milling.md

 Milling the designed Printed Circuit Board (PCB) will be done through the use of mini CNC milling machine.
 The one we have in our lab is MonoFab DGSHAPE SRM-20, the pictorial representation of the same is given below.
 ![DGSHAPE SRM-20](/./img/dgshape_srm20.png "SRM-20")

+The SRM-20 portable milling machine can mill a broad range of materials, including modeling wax, chemical wood, foam, acrylic, poly acetate, ABS and PC board.

+The X, Y and Z strokes for the machine are 8, 6 & 2.38 inches respectively.
+The X, Y and Z axis drive systems are controlled by stepper motor, whereas the spindle motor is DC motor.

 The milling process is commanded through the 'V-Panel toolbar for the SRM-20' software installed in the connected system.
 The following are the steps to accomplish the milling process.
 - For printing the trace, the milling bit has to be selected as 1/64.
 - Just fit the milling bit to the mill head, not so tightly.